What Tools and Approaches are Best For Strategic and Business Planning?

 Telling most people about strategic planning feels like trying to teach a fish to ride a bicycle because they have no context to understand the many factors and processes needed.
 It is literally the most complex process in every company because it encompasses all the other processes and business disciplines, and lots of market knowledge and experience.
 You truly need to be a "guru" to do it well.

-Even people with 10-20 years business experience that have not learned to do it right, and I don't mean B-School classes and case studies, generally cannot grasp it until they are taken through the entire process by a top professional.
+Even people with 10-20 years business experience that have not learned to do it right, and I don't mean B-School classes and case studies, cannot grasp it until they are taken through the entire process by a top professional.

 Don't try doing it alone, or at home, for the first time.
 It is guaranteed to be sending a new light weight fighter into the ring with Mohammad Ali in his prime.
 The marketplace is cruel and has no pity for new entrants that are not prepared to do battle.